-Being an amateur domestic cook that just so happens to write about his culinary experiences does not come without its own reluctances.
+Being a an amateur domestic cook that just so happens to write about his culinary experiences does not come without its own reluctances.
 Despite my over articulated way of describing what I ate for tea, it does take a lot of courage to share your writing when you have absolutely no cooking qualifications to your name.
 There’s a lot of courage in sharing any of one’s own creative work in a public sphere, but in a culinary capacity, I’m finding it takes even more courage due to everybody cooking in the quest of chef-like credibility.

 I would just like to state here and now, I am never looking for someone to affirm chef-like credibility in my cooking.
 There’s sometimes a hesitation of credibility and forever a doubt in technique in cooking and I’d like to think this is a reluctance that comes with anybody who has stepped into a Kitchen, whether they write about it or not.
 However the reason I do write about it, is because I want to remind everybody that this hesitation is okay and to provide a realistic side to the on-going food conversation I see online.